 The 2018 data reveals that theme parks in Europe are increasing attendance by building up their properties into destination resorts.
 Another trend is acquiring and overhauling smaller, underperforming parks.

-Jodie Lock, Associate - Economics, Asia-Pacific and EMEA, AECOM, said, “It’s all about expanding guests’ options and promoting a longer stay like adding a second (or third) gate, hotel, FEC, adventure park, seasonal event or other experience.
+Jodie Lock, Associate - Economics, Asia-Pacific and EMEA, AECOM, added "it’s all about expanding guests’ options and promoting a longer stay like adding a second (or third) gate, hotel, FEC, adventure park, seasonal event or other experience.
 Disney remains the top European operator, with other leading European parks making their way up the charts.
 Europa-Park (Germany), Efteling (Netherlands), Tivoli (Denmark), Gardaland (Italy), Parque Warner (Spain) and Alton Towers (UK) are among those that did well.”

 The Louvre in Paris retained its position as the world’s most-attended museum, and several other museums saw record-breaking attendance, including the Natural History Museum and the Victoria & Albert Museum, both in London.